Camp Flog Gnaw Carnival: Namesake

-The name "Flog Gnaw" is an anagram of "Golf Wang", though it is likely also a reference to Tyler's involvement and creation of the music collective OFWGKTA (Odd Future Wolf Gang Kill Them All), and Tyler's 2013 concept album Wolf, which takes place in a fictional summer camp called Camp Flog Gnaw.
+After starting as the OFWGKTA Carnival, the festival would soon adopt the name Camp Flog Gnaw.
+Camp Flog Gnaw was originally the title of the Odd Future tour the initial 2012 carnival was part of, but would become best known as the fictional camp Tyler, The Creator's 2013 concept album Wolf takes place on.
+Starting in 2013, the carnival would be called Camp Flog Gnaw Carnival with the Odd Future titling being phased out by 2015.

+In a 2023 interview with Nardwuar, Tyler explained that the Flog Gnaw title came to be when he was designing a seal for a fictional camp inspired by a series of "Summer Camp Mixes" he had put together.
+The name itself, described by Tyler "is just Golf Wang backwards, which is just Wolf Gang with the 2 first letters switched."

 Drake controversy

 Rumors arose during 2019's Camp Flog Gnaw wherein a special guest was to appear and perform at the festival.
-At that time, discussions online hoped and weened an old affiliate of Odd Future, naming Frank Ocean as the one to make a well-anticipated appearance in the festival.
+At that time, discussions online hoped an old affiliate of Odd Future would be the guest, naming Frank Ocean as the one to appear in the festival.
 The special guest was Drake, and many attendees at the festival were left disappointed.
 Some fans repeatedly booed Drake during his set, eventually forcing him to walk offstage early.
 Tyler later expressed his disappointment about the situation through a post on Twitter.